 AW and VAW are universally available to all eligible applicants, and COLSAF is obligated to provide positions upon receipt of a complete application.
 The provision of positions to a GP applicant is subject to the decision of regional employment councils and may be affected by the availability of resources.
+In our empirical analysis, we control for a long list of regional variables, including the regional office of registration.
+Nevertheless, the obligatory provision of AW and VAW might add potential unobserved factors into the mechanism of selection of participants.
+While in the case of AW and VAW, these factors might be driven rather by the arbitrariness of participants, in the case of GP, they are more likely driven by the arbitrariness of the caseworker.
 Since all applications assume some activity from the potential participants, non-take-up is not significant and is not penalised.
 De-registration from the unemployment register is only possible if a JS refuses a job offer or is not cooperative for a sufficient period of time.
 One motivation to register is the insurance-based unemployment benefit.
-For persons not eligible for the insurance-based unemployment benefit, the motivation to seek registration also relates to the publicly covered health insurance - individuals who are not registered and not employed are obliged to pay their health insurance contributions monthly.
+For persons not eligible for the insurance-based unemployment benefit, the motivation to seek registration also relates to the publicly covered health insurance individuals who are not registered and not employed are obliged to pay their health insurance contributions monthly.